 A Message from the Estate to the Walking Community

-The Estate has been receiving a large number of requests for access during our stalking programme from Heading to the Scottish Hills and Walk Scotland.
+The Estate has been receiving a large number of requests for access during our stalking programme from Heading to the Scottish Hills.
 This is very welcome and we have endeavoured to respond personally to everyone but the numbers preclude this going forward.
 An automatic response will be forwarded to every request.

-We have received much understanding and acknowledgement of our predicament which is essentially constant deer disturbance by walkers.
+Our predicament is essentially constant deer disturbance by walkers.
 This is driving the deer off the estate.
 Neither do we get the opportunity for undisturbed deer management and being able to deliver for our guests.
-We also have an obligation to Nature Scot (formerly SNH).
+We also have an obligation to Nature Scot.

-Many of those who enquired have responded to us very positively and fully understand and have taken steps to walk elsewhere over a short period to allow us to conduct our programmes in an unfettered manner.
-My family and I thank them totally as they understand a balance is needed.
+All who have enquired have responded to us very positively and fully understand and have taken steps to walk elsewhere over this short period.
+My family and I, along with our employees thank them wholeheartedly.

 The Estate Hill is our workspace - this space is our business premises and is core to our survival.
 It is not a playground!
 Its also home to birds and animals, all part of our conservation efforts for sustainability.
 Our deer stocks are being “de-hefted” by constant disturbance.
 Our guest and management programme is constantly disturbed.